 The Edmonton Film Prize is an annual cash prize to celebrate excellence in Edmonton’s screen-based community.
 The prize is intended for any narrative, documentary or experimental project with special consideration to any filmmakers who have made a unique contribution or outstanding accomplishment in the community.

-Stephen Williams, Director of Grants, Awards, and Support Programs at the Edmonton Arts Council, announcing the winners of the 2017 Edmonton Film Prize.
+Stephen Williams, Director of Grants, Awards, and Support Programs at the Edmonton Arts Council, announcing the winners of the 2016 Edmonton Film Prize in early 2017.

 Director Trevor Anderson; David Shepherd, MLA Edmonton-Centre; Director Eva Colmers, Scott McKeen, City Councillor (Ward 6); and top-prize winner Niobe Thompson.
 Photo by Jennifer Dacanay.